Bob Bass: General manager

-After the 1976 season, Bass moved into the Spurs' front office, assuming the role of general manager, with Doug Moe becoming head coach.
-He would, over the years with the team, assume coaching duties on an interim basis as needed—in 1980 (when Moe was fired), 1984, and 1992.
+On May 24, 1976, Bass was removed as head coach of the Spurs by team president Angelo Drossos and eventually was moved to general manager.
+Doug Moe became head coach.
+Bass would, over the years with the team, assume coaching duties on an interim basis as needed—in 1980 (when Moe was fired), 1984, and 1992.
 He finished his coaching career with a 311–300 record.
 Various players that Bass acquired to play for the Spurs included David Robinson and Avery Johnson.
-Bass drafted David Robinson with the first overall pick in the 1987 NBA Draft despite knowing that Robinson, a graduate of the Naval Academy, had two years of military service to do before he could play basketball.
+Bass drafted David Robinson with the first overall pick in the 1987 NBA draft despite knowing that Robinson, a graduate of the Naval Academy, had two years of military service to do before he could play basketball.
 Bass and the front office convinced Robinson to not re-enter the draft and stay with the Spurs.
 Bass made a trade for Terry Cummings before the start of the 1989-90 season to go along with the rookie Robinson and Maurice Cheeks.
 The result was that the Spurs went from 21 wins in the previous season to 56 wins.
 Bass won the NBA Executive of the Year Award after the year ended.
 In 20 seasons with the franchise, Bass saw the Spurs reach the postseason seventeen times with him serving as either coach, general manager or vice president of basketball operations.

 In May 1994, Bass left the Spurs to become general manager of the Charlotte Hornets to replace Dave Twardzik.
 He soon traded Alonzo Mourning for Glen Rice, Matt Geiger, Khalid Reeves and a 1996 first-round draft pick.
-After a middling 1995-96 season, he fired Allan Bristow and replaced him with Dave Cowens.
+After a middling 1995–96 season, he fired Allan Bristow and replaced him with Dave Cowens.
 He traded for players such as Vlade Divac on the day of the NBA draft and sent Larry Johnson (who had signed a twelve-year deal in 1993) to the New York Knicks for Anthony Mason and Brad Lohaus.
 The Hornets won 54 games (a franchise record) and Bass won his second Executive of the Year award.
-The Hornets moved to New Orleans in 2002, and Bass stayed with the team, which saw him draft David West with the 18th overall pick in the 2003 NBA Draft.
+The Hornets moved to New Orleans in 2002, and Bass stayed with the team, which saw him draft David West with the 18th overall pick in the 2003 NBA draft.
 Bass retired in 2004, having seen the Hornets never finish with a losing record under his tenure.

 Personal life

 In later years, Bass was diagnosed with Parkinson's disease.
-Bass suffered two strokes in August of 2018.
-He died in his home in San Antonio home on August 17, 2018 at the age of 89; he was survived by his wife of 68 years.
+Bass suffered two strokes in August 2018.
+He died in his San Antonio home on August 17, 2018, at the age of 89; he was survived by his wife of 68 years.